opengisch/QField-docs/en/prepare/attributes-from.rst

 Suppress Attribute Form
 ---------------------

-The setting suppress feature form is directly applied to the QField form.
+The setting "suppress attribute form" is directly applied to the QField form.

 .. _edit_field_widgets: